Countertops

 Stone Valley’s Recommendation

-We recommend porcelain countertops for:
+Our experts typically recommend porcelain for:

-• Outdoor kitchens
+• Outdoor kitchens exposed to sunlight

-• Contemporary or minimalist designs
+• Contemporary or minimalist interiors

-Chris L., Burlington
+— Chris L., Burlington

 Final Thoughts